bubaley/air-drf-relation/README.md

 ```

 #### hidden
 Hidden fields are not used for serialization and validation.
 The data will be returned without fields.
-Usually used together in `AirModelSerializer`
+Usually used together in `AirModelSerializer`.

 ```python
 author = RelatedField(AuthorSerializer, hidden=True)
 ```

 ### extra_kwargs
-You cannot use `hidden` and `pk_only` in ModelSerializer and with extra_kwargs
+You cannot use `hidden` and `pk_only` in ModelSerializer and with extra_kwargs.

 # AirModelSerializer

-Used to extend the functionality of the `ModelSerializer`
+Used to extend the functionality of the `ModelSerializer`.

 ```python
 class BookSerializer(AirModelSerializer): # full example